 These birds are native to the Baja Peninsula of Mexico.
 One of their most striking features is their extremely long tail feathers.
 They use these feathers for balance, which is very important as they like to spend most of their time about 100 feet up in the tree tops!

 Black-throated magpie jays eat standing on one food and use their other foot to hold food up to their mouths!

 Height: 58.5-76.5 cm, Weight: 251 g on average

-Insects, nut, seeds, chicks of other bird species, Balsa blossom nectar
+Insects, nut, seeds, other small birds, Balsa blossom nectar

 Gang up to frighten predators